Dodgers vs. Pirates Player Props Betting Odds

 Freeman Stats

-- Freeman has picked up a hit in two games in a row.
-During his last five outings he is batting .190 with a double, three walks and two RBI.
+- Freeman heads into this game looking to extend his three-game hit streak.
+During his last five outings he is batting .238 with a double, a walk and an RBI.

 Freeman Recent Games